 Nearly all Idaho sheep ranchers are now buying extra guard dogs to protect sheep from coyotes and wolves, but sometimes, wolves kill guard dogs.
 Three guard dogs were confirmed kills in the last year.

 Some cattle ranchers also use extra range riders to try to protect their livestock.
 The non-lethal methods are experimental ways to ward off predators and wolves.
 In general, more human presence around livestock helps keep the wolves at bay.

 How does IDFG monitor wolf populations?

 Wolf population objectives were set in the 2002 Idaho Wolf Management Plan, written by IDFG, and approved by the Idaho Legislature.
 The plan calls for exceeding a population of at least 150 wolves to ensure that they don’t fall back on the Endangered Species list.
-Again, Idaho has a minimum estimated population of 800-1,000 wolves at the present time, according to Idaho Fish and Game.
+In January 2020, IDFG updated their minimum estimates to 1,500 wolves statewide through the remote camera estimating method.

 To save money, Idaho Fish and Game has been transitioning to a system of estimating wolf populations via remote cameras in documented wolf territories.
 Previously, they used radio collars to track wolf populations to provide more detailed estimates.

 “What we’re looking at is how much area is occupied by wolves, and how that changes over time.
 So what we have is a grid system set up across the state.
 Each grid is roughly the size of a wolf territory … ”